 Where:

-TRLYear 1 means the Total Retail Load, in megawatt hours, the first year of the four year period prior to the current Forecast Year
+TRLYear 1 means the Member’s Total Retail Load, in MWh, the first year of the four year period prior to the current Forecast Year

-TRLYear 2 means the Total Retail Load, in megawatt hours, the second year of the four year period prior to the current Forecast Year
+TRLYear 2 means the Member’s Total Retail Load, in MWh, the second year of the four year period prior to the current Forecast Year

-TRLYear 3 means the Total Retail Load, in megawatt hours, the third year of the four year period prior to the current Forecast Year
+TRLYear 3 means the Member’s Total Retail Load, in MWh, the third year of the four year period prior to the current Forecast Year

-TRLYear 4 means the Total Retail Load, in megawatt hours h, the fourth year of the four year period prior to the current Forecast Year Calculation of Monthly Shaping Factors
+TRLYear 4 means the Member’s Total Retail Load, in MWh, the fourth year of the four year period prior to the current Forecast Year

+1.2.1.2 Calculation of Monthly Shaping Factors

-BPA shall calculate each «Customer Name»’s Monthly Shaping Factors as follows: (1) the “monthly shape numerator” for each month, divided by (2) the “monthly shape denominator”.
+BPA shall calculate each «Customer Name» Member’s Monthly Shaping Factors as follows: (1) the Member’s “monthly shape numerator” for each month, divided by (2) the “monthly shape denominator”.

 Where:

-“monthly shape numerator” equals the greater of (1) zero or (2) “monthly load value” for the corresponding month minus the average of «Customer Name»’s Dedicated Resource amounts for that month and for all months within both years of the applicable Rate Period as listed in section 2 of Exhibit A, expressed in megawatt hours; and
+“monthly shape numerator” equals the greater of (1) zero or (2) “monthly load value” for the corresponding month minus the average of the Member’s Dedicated Resource amounts for that month and for all months within both years of the applicable Rate Period as listed in section 2 of Exhibit A, expressed in MWh; and

-“monthly shape denominator” equals (1) the “annual load value,” minus (2) the average of «Customer Name»’s Dedicated Resource amounts for all months within both years of the given Rate Period as listed in section 2 of Exhibit A, expressed in megawatt hours.
+“monthly shape denominator” equals (1) the “annual load value,” minus (2) the average of the Member’s Dedicated Resource amounts for all months within both years of the given Rate Period as listed in section 2 of Exhibit A, expressed in megawatt hours.

 1.2.1.3 Monthly Shaping Factors

-By March 31, 2028 and by March 31 of each Rate Case Year thereafter, BPA shall update the table below with «Customer Name»’s Monthly Shaping Factors calculated in accordance with this section 1.2.1.
+By March 31, 2028 and by March 31 of each Rate Case Year thereafter, BPA shall update the table below with each «Customer Name» Member’s Monthly Shaping Factors calculated in accordance with this section 1.2.1.

+Drafter’s Note: Replicate the table below and add a new table for each JOE Member with a sequential number.
+E.g. 1.2.1.3(1), 1.2.1.3(2), 1.2.1.3(3) etc

+1.2.1.3(1) «JOE Member Name»

+Drafter’s Note: Leave tables blank at contract signing.